Brent Cross Town: Your next case study?

 3. Use the local newspaper website for other updates about the site and opinion pieces.

-There was another long article about the development in the Times.
+There was another long article about the development in the Times and the Financial Times- both shared as documents in the folder below.

 Step 3: How can I build a resource bank that can be tweaked as necessary over the coming years?

 Rather than divide the material up into different discrete lessons, I decided to create one bank of resources that I can tweak and develop into individual lessons as needed.
 For an ever-changing case study such as this one where new material, information and resources is shared via Twitter, the website, and local media, I find this the easiest way to organise everything.
 My current bank is shared here.
-These resources are very much the base that I then go on to tweak- our lessons would be incredibly discussion based but that isn’t reflected in these resources.
+These resources are very much the base that I then go on to tweak- our lessons are incredibly discussion based but that isn’t reflected in these resource bank.

 I hope this blog and the accompanying resources may prove useful to a geography teacher or two.
 Please let me know if you do use the resources and how you find teaching this case study!